 I have been to Nara Park several times.
 The ever popular Tôdai-ji temple and Kasuga-Taisha shrine are always crawling with inquisitive tourists, but today Mani & I wander beyond these cultural landscapes into the Kasugayama Primeval Forest.
 The natural environment of Kasugayama is an integral yet invisible part of the shrines and temples in Nara Park.
 The park is so large you could easily wander into the Primeval Forest, without even knowing it.

-I had been looking forward to hike to Uguisunotaki Falls for some time now, but the wet weather in Nara kept preventing me.
+I had been looking forward to hike to Uguisuno-taki Falls for some time now, but the wet weather in Nara kept preventing me.
 Eventually the rains gave way this week and we took the opportunity to hike up the Wakakusa mountain.
 After a quick meal at the college cafeteria, Mani & I walked towards Todaiji from where the trail starts.

-Along the way we passed some cheerful elderly ladies trudging back towards the city.
-They greeted us with a sweet “Konnichiwa.”
-I always find the friendliest of people up here.
-Maybe its the mountain air or the energy from conquering the hike.
+None of the busybee tourists flock this trail.
+It was only after maybe half an hour that we we came upon a group of cheerful elderly ladies, trudging back towards the city.
+They greeted us with smiles and “Konnichiwa.”
+I always find the friendliest of people on hikes.
+Maybe its the mountain air or the excitement from conquering the hike.

 Thank you for reading.
 Please leave me a comment or ask away if you need any information for hiking to the hidden waterfall.